Akif23Hasan/Module_20_Challenge-Credit_Risk_Classification/CreditRiskAnalysisReport.md

 ## Summary

 Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+  Considering the results and the objectives of the lending company, it is recommended to deploy the Logistic Regression Model for predicting loan statuses.
+The model's exceptional accuracy score, along with its high precision and recall for healthy loans, makes it a valuable tool for identifying low-risk borrowers.
+Despite a slight performance gap in detecting non-healthy loans, the model still provides meaningful insights into loan risk assessment.
+However, it is crucial for the company to be mindful of the imbalanced nature of the dataset, as it may impact the model's accuracy in predicting non-healthy loans reliably.

+  In conclusion, the Logistic Regression Model offers a reliable and efficient approach to predict loan statuses.
+It effectively supports the lending company in identifying low-risk loans, facilitating informed decision-making and risk management.
+Continuous monitoring and adjustment, while considering the dataset's imbalance, can further enhance the model's performance in accurately identifying non-healthy loans.